-Pitskies don’t go by any other names–maybe because Hutbull doesn’t have the same ring–just Pitsky or Husky/Pit mix or Pit/Husky mix.
-Despite their unfortunate status as a designer breed, you can find these mixed-breed dogs in shelters and breed-specific rescues, so remember to adopt!
+Pitskies don’t go by any other names — maybe because Hutbull doesn’t have the same ring — just Pitsky or Husky/Pit mix or Pit/Husky mix.
+Despite their unfortunate status as a designer breed, you may find these mixed breed dogs in shelters and rescues.
+So remember to adopt!
 Don’t shop!

 These high energy dogs need fast-paced lifestyles.
 Novice dog parents are not recommended.
 Pitskies are demanding and high maintenance.
 If you love Siberian Huskies and American Pit Bull Terriers and have experience with both, then this mixed breed may be a perfect choice for you!

-See below for all Pitsky facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Pitskies!

 Pitsky Mixed Dog Breed Pictures